PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 * spec: Invalid value: map[string]interface {}{"maxReplicas":10, "minReplicas":0, "replicas":20}: replicas should be smaller than or equal to maxReplicas.
 ```

-`x-kubernetes-validations` could have multiple rules.
+`x-PlaidCloud-validations` could have multiple rules.

-The `rule` under `x-kubernetes-validations` represents the expression which will be evaluated by CEL.
+The `rule` under `x-PlaidCloud-validations` represents the expression which will be evaluated by CEL.

 The `message` represents the message displayed when validation fails.
 If message is unset, the above response would be:
 ```